meerkatone/Binary-Ninja-to-Gephi-Plugin/README.md

 1. Open a binary file in Binary Ninja
 2. After analysis completes, go to `Tools > Export Call Graph to Gephi`
 3. Choose a file location to save the GEXF file
-4. Open the saved GEXF file in Gephi for visualization and analysis
+4. Open the saved GEXF file in Gephi for visualisation and analysis

 ## Visualizing in Gephi